Athena Herd Foundation Anti-Bullying and Harassment Policy

 - inform the alleged harasser of the complaints against him/her, advise the alleged harasser to seek representation and invite him/her to a meeting in order that they can comment on the allegations against them;

 - keep all parties informed of expected timescales;

 - inform all parties in writing of any outcome and any action which may be required if the allegations and the working situation warrant it, the alleged harasser may be suspended during the investigation period (in accordance with the disciplinary procedure).

-In the case of the alleged harasser not being a representative of Athena, should there be a case to answer against the alleged harasser, the investigation will be undertaken by Athena, as appropriate.
+In the case of the alleged harasser not being a representative of Athena Herd Foundation, should there be a case to answer against the alleged harasser, the investigation will be undertaken by Athena Herd Foundation, as appropriate.
 If neither party is appropriate, due to the allegations being against one of them, another independent mediator can be chosen to undertake the investigation.

-Possible outcomes of the procedure, should the complaint be upheld, depending on the severity of the incident, can include actions through the Disciplinary procedure (for a member of Athena), Training, Removal from duties, a written apology.
+Possible outcomes of the procedure, should the complaint be upheld, depending on the severity of the incident, can include actions through the Disciplinary Procedure (for a member of the Athena Herd Foundation), Training, Removal from duties, a written apology.

-Should the alleged harasser be a member of Athena, and there is felt to be a case to answer against them, the matter will be referred to the Disciplinary Procedure.
+Should the alleged harasser be a member of the Athena Herd Foundation, and there is felt to be a case to answer against them, the matter will be referred to the Disciplinary Procedure.
 The normal disciplinary procedure for misconduct or gross misconduct should then be followed.
 The outcomes of a disciplinary procedure can be: